How Long Is Breastmilk Good In The Fridge?

 Consistency Separation is normal, but failure to mix when gently swirled may indicate spoilage

-If you notice any of these signs, it is best to discard the milk to avoid any health risks to your baby.
-For more information on proper storage to extend the shelf life of breastmilk, check out our article on fridge size and refrigerator temperature recommendations.
+If you notice any of these signs, discard the milk to avoid health risks to your baby.
+For more on choosing the right unit to extend shelf life, see our article on fridge size.

 Safety Precautions to Take with Spoiled Breastmilk

-1. Discard the Milk: Do not use breastmilk that you believe is spoiled.
-It's better to err on the side of caution and dispose of any milk that shows signs of spoilage.
+1. Discard the Milk: Do not use breastmilk you believe is spoiled.
+Err on the side of caution and dispose of any milk showing signs of spoilage.

-2. Clean Containers: Wash any containers that held spoiled milk thoroughly with soap and hot water, or use a dishwasher to ensure they are sanitized before next use.
+2. Clean Containers: Wash containers that held spoiled milk thoroughly with soap and hot water, or use a dishwasher to sanitize them before next use.

-3. Monitor Your Baby: If your baby has consumed milk that you later suspect was spoiled, monitor them for any signs of discomfort or illness and consult a pediatrician if you have concerns.
+3. Monitor Your Baby: If your baby consumed milk you later suspect was spoiled, watch for signs of discomfort or illness and consult a pediatrician if you have concerns.

-4. Proper Storage: Review proper storage guidelines to prevent future occurrences.
-This includes storing breastmilk in the back of the refrigerator where the temperature is most consistent.
-For fridge recommendations that are ideal for storing breastmilk, see our list of top refrigerators 2023.
+4. Proper Storage: Store breastmilk in the back of the refrigerator where the temperature is most consistent.
+For fridge recommendations ideal for storing breastmilk, see our list of top refrigerators 2023.

-5. Label Milk: Always label breastmilk with the date it was expressed to keep track of its freshness and use the oldest milk first.
-For tips on labeling, see our article on organizing your fridge.
+5. Label Milk: Always label breastmilk with the date it was expressed to track freshness and use the oldest milk first.

 Guidelines for Using Stored Breastmilk